Kunlong1994/lab3/Lab-03.md

 [This example code](https://learn.adafruit.com/adafruit-lis3dh-triple-axis-accelerometer-breakout/arduino) is meant to read values from a 3-axis accelerometer out to a computer over the serial monitor.
 Test it out!

 Adapt the code to indicate what your readings are on the X, Y and Z axes of the accelerometer on your 16x2 LCD panel.

+Now set up the RGB LED so that each color is mapped to the X, Y and Z axes accelerations.

 Get a feel for the data the accelerometer provides.
 Pick up the Arduino+accelerometer board and tilt it in various directions.
 Start by holding it so that the accelerometer board is parallel to the ground.
 Find in which direction the X reading increases and decreases; do the same for the Y reading.